Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 CBS 60 Minutes Investigation

-Dr. Priddy's forensic analysis of polypropylene mesh degradation was featured on CBS 60 Minutes, exposing how thousands of patients were harmed by a material that should never have been implanted in the human body.
+Dr. Priddy's forensic analysis of polypropylene mesh degradation was featured on CBS 60 Minutes, exposing how thousands of patients were harmed by a mesh material that should never have been implanted in the human body.

 Thousands